payshares-legacy/payshares-core/src/ledger/readme.md

 the data contained in a ledger.

-Ledger entries are specified in src/xdr/Stellar-ledger-entries.x
+Ledger entries are specified in src/xdr/Payshares-ledger-entries.x

 ###AccountEntry
 This entry represents an account.
-In Stellar, everything is centered around
+In Payshares, everything is centered around
 accounts: transactions are performed by an account.

 Accounts control the access rights to balances.